gamemann/Useful-Linux-Commands/README.md

 ```

 ## Current CPU Clock Speed
-This command lists the current clock speed of each CPU in MHz and updates the output every second.
+This command outputs the current clock speed of each CPU in MHz and updates the output every second.

 ```bash
 watch -n 1 'cat /proc/cpuinfo | grep "MHz"'